dslm4515/MLFS-pkgtool/README.md

  <li>extra - Helpful scripts to mount, chroot, and umount a MLFS build.</li>
  <li>patches - Patches imported from Musl-LFS to be used to build packages </li>
  <li>files - Files that will be needed during the build </li>
+ <li>scripts - Auto-building scripts for cross-tools and tools toolchains to speed up build time
  <li>sources.list - List of sources to download </li>
  <li>sources.md5 - Md5sums of sources downloaded </li>
 </li>